trevorpogue/algebraic-nnhw/README.md

 # Algebraic Enhancements for GEMM & AI Accelerators
-This repository contains the source code for a GEMM & deep learning hardware accelerator system used to validate proposed systolic array hardware architectures that implement under-explored or proposed efficient matrix multiplication algorithms in hardware, to increase the traditional performance-per-area limits of GEMM & AI accelerators while producing identical output.
+This repository contains the source code for a GEMM & deep learning hardware accelerator system used to validate proposed systolic array hardware architectures that implement under-explored or proposed efficient matrix multiplication algorithms in hardware, to compute the same output with less hardware resources or execution time.
 The results achieved:
 * Up to 3× faster CNN inference than state-of-the-art accelerators implemented on the same type of compute platform
 * \>2× higher mults/multiplier/clock cycle